Pay and benefits

 The most tangible advantage of being a Partnership is the annual bonus, where we distribute a proportion of profits equally to Partners as a percentage of salary.
 But the John Lewis Partnership has always believed that there should be more to a job than just work and pay.
 Hence our extensive range of benefits.

 In line with our aim to provide a market-leading range of benefits, the Partnership continuously explores ideas for new policies and benefits.
-In 2015 we enabled Partners across the Partnership to buy additional holiday entitlement, which was taken up by over 2,500 Partners.
-We also introduced new salary sacrifice schemes where Partners can obtain benefits such as a new bike to cycle to work or the latest mobile device.
+Our Buying Holiday scheme launched in 2015 and enables Partners across the Partnership to buy additional holiday.
+In 2016 4,898 Partners applied to the scheme which equates to 5.5% of all Partners.
+This is a 48% increase on 2015.
+We also introduced salary sacrifice schemes where Partners can obtain benefits such as a new bike to cycle to work or the latest mobile device.
 Additionally financial education seminars and 1:1 financial advice is now available through the new My Financial Choices programme.

 Here is a summary of the valuable benefits, on top of pay and bonus, that we receive as Partners.